atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/4-onboarding/index.md

 Building a production app is like cooking your favorite food, Before you cook the food you do food preparation.
 You can skip food prep but then cooking become much much harder.
 Similarly, Following an architecture pattern, creating our export files and abstract classes are like food prep it makes cooking a whole lot easier.

-Now that we've completed the onboarding process, in the next step we'll complete the first screen by add a reset atsign button and it's functionalities.
+Now that we've completed the onboarding process, in the next step we'll complete the first screen by adding a reset atsign button and it's functionalities.